asanbay/stellar-ptw/PRD.md

 ## Component Selection
 - **Components**:
   - Tabs for main navigation (Personnel, Process, Roles, Rules, Analytics, Documents)
-  - Card for personnel profiles and procedure sections
+  - Card for personnel profiles, procedure sections, and information board
-  - Dialog for add/edit personnel forms
+  - Dialog for add/edit personnel forms and admin login
   - Badge for role indicators and permit types
   - Button with primary/secondary/destructive variants
-  - Input for text fields and search
+  - Input for text fields, search, and password entry
+  - Textarea for announcement content
   - Select for role and language selection
   - Scroll Area for long procedure lists
   - Avatar for personnel identification